Purdue-CSUSB/CS-190-F2016/README.md

 ## Purpose

 The Purdue CS 190 Tools course was started in Fall of 2013 by the Computer Science Undergraduate Student Board (USB) at Purdue.
 The course was a response to the need of new CS students to learn basic tools to be professional and efficient in their other CS courses.
-The course focuses on practical skills required to be a good programmer,s starting with a functional knowledge of UNIX shells, and encompasses editors, debuggers, and source control software.
+The course focuses on practical skills required to be a good programmer, starting with a functional knowledge of UNIX shells, and encompasses editors, debuggers, and source control software.
 Our goal is to give students what they need early in their careers and put them on a path to success in Computer Science.

 ## Structure